 Canon 600D vs G9X Mark II

-The Canon EOS 600D (called Canon T3i in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in February 2011 and January 2017.
+The Canon EOS 600D (called Canon T3i in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in February 2011 and January 2017.
 The 600D is a DSLR, while the G9X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (600D) and an one-inch (G9X Mark II) sensor.
-The 600D has a resolution of 17.9 megapixel, whereas the G9X Mark II provides 20 MP.
+The 600D has a resolution of 17.9 megapixels, whereas the G9X Mark II provides 20 MP.

 Body comparison: Canon 600D vs G9X Mark II

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G9 X Mark II is considerably smaller (57 percent) than the Canon 600D.
 In this context, it is worth noting that neither the 600D nor the G9X Mark II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G9X Mark II has a lens built in, whereas the 600D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 600D and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 600D gets 440 shots out of its LP-E8 battery, while the G9X Mark II can take 235 images on a single charge of its NB-13L power pack.
 The power pack in the G9X Mark II can be charged via the USB port, which can be very convenient when travelling.